La

 The artist may order art materials online from a fine art store located in Athens.
 The Chapel will take delivery.

-At the end of each residency, La Chapelle organizes an «open house» for the public to see the artists’ work and to interact with them.
+At the end of each residency, La Chapelle organizes an «open studio» for the public to see the artists’ work and to interact with them.
 The artist commits to prepare the scenography of this day.

 The Chapel provides artists with an internet connection and an inkjet printer.

-If partners are unable to accompany the artist during the one-month residency, they are nevertheless allowed to join them for a few days.
+If partners are unable to accompany the artist during the one-month residency, they are nevertheless allowed to join them for few days.

 contact@lachapellesaintantoine.com